 A series by Green Mountain alum Jacki Monaco on her journey to overcome binge eating.
 Follow her every other Thursday as she blogs about the victories and challenges of recovery.

-Thanksgiving is just around the cornucopia.
-A time to celebrate, rejoice, and overindulge until we loosen the top button before it pops off.
+Thanksgiving is a time to celebrate, rejoice, and overindulge until we loosen the top button before it pops off.
 For most people, Thanksgiving is purely celebratory.
 But for those of us with food frustrations, it can be one of the hardest days of the year as we sit surrounded by family and overwhelmed by food options and abundance, portion sizes, and number of helpings.

 Let us not cry inside at the sight of a genetically gifted cousin who can devour without shame because he/she is merely following the holiday rules and overindulging, not binging.